XpiritBV/ContainerWorkshop-Docs/Lab07-RegistriesClusters.md

 kubectl config use-context docker-desktop kubectl apply -f .\gamingwebapp.k8s-static.yaml
 ```
-and watch the results from the dashboard (assuming the proxy is still running).
+and watch the results from the extension.
 This deployment could take some time to complete as container images must be downloaded to your local cluster.

 > Note that consecutive deployments of the same application, but with newer images, will go a lot faster.